 I am employed by the University of Calgary in the following capacities:

-Scientific Director, Fiscal and Economic Policy, School of Public Policy, May 2018-present
+Scientific Director, Fiscal and Economic Policy, School of Public Policy, May 2018-April 2023

 I was recently employed by the University of Victoria in the following capacities: